exercism/r/concepts/randomness/about.md

 Perhaps you find that values range from 4.627 to 4.794g but cluster around 4.731g.

 This is the [`normal distribution`][wiki-normal-distribution] (or "Gaussian", after the mathematician Card Friedrich Gauss), for which probabilities peak at the mean and tail off symmetrically on both sides (hence "bell-shaped").

 To simulate this in software, we need some way to specify the width of the curve (*typically, expensive bolts will cluster more tightly around the mean than cheap bolts!*).
 By convention, this is done with the [`standard deviation`][wiki-standard-deviation]: small values for a sharp, narrow curve, large for a low, broad curve.

 Mathematicians love Greek letters, so you will often see `μ` ('mu') to represent the mean and `σ` ('sigma') to represent the standard deviation (or `sd`).
 Thus, if you read that "95% of values are within 2σ of μ" or "the Higgs boson has been detected with 5-sigma confidence", such comments relate to the standard deviation.

 <!-- There will be more to say about this in the [`Statistics`][statistics] Concept. -->

-To generate random values with this distribution, R has the [`rnorm()`][ref-rnorm] function (plus several more technical variants outside our scope).
+To generate random values with this distribution, R has the [`rnorm()`][ref-rnorm] function.

 Short for "random normal", this defaults to `mean` 0 and `sd` 1.